AmonBrollo/Tire-Volume/README.md

 w is the width of the tire in millimeters, a is the aspect ratio of the tire, and d is the diameter of the wheel in inches.

+The program prints all of those informations on the "volumes.txt" file for each entry with the current date and possibly pone number.